AML Reporting and Statistics

 Types of Customers

 The type of customers you completed CDD on using 2Shakes is shown in the AML Statistics report.
-It adds up the tick boxes in the CDD level tab of the AML CFT records section, for all customers with a status of AML Pending or Complete.
+It adds up the tick boxes in the CDD level tab of the AML CFT records section, for all customers with a status of Complete.
 In the example below, this will be added to the statistics report as a non-resident individual.

 Method of Customer Due Diligence